JAlcocerT/JAlcocerT/content/blog/da-mtgs.md

 Effective meetings, whether remote or in-person, are critical for teamwork and productivity.

-Yes, efficient meetings can get through a lengthy agenda in a short period of time.
+Efficient meetings can get through a lengthy agenda in a short period of time.
 Even so, truly effective meetings produce a measurable result.

 Everyone should leave feeling:

 1. Clear and confident about what they need to do
-2. how they need to do it
+2. How they need to do it
-3. and when they need to do it.
+3. and...when they need to do it.

 If you can't explain why you're holding a meeting in a sentence or two, the meeting is probably unnecessary.